 These fees aren’t usually very expensive but you should be aware of them so you can budget for them and they don’t surprise you.

-One of the biggest costs of selling your house yourself in Oahu is not financial – it’s time.
+One of the biggest costs of selling your house yourself in Hawaii is not financial – it’s time.
 If you’re selling your house yourself, you’ll need to make your repairs, market the house, show the house, negotiate with buyers, and complete the paperwork.

 All of that takes time.
 And all that time could have a financial cost if you have to take time off of work, for example.
 So make sure you factor it into your consideration.